 ISIS, which rose to infamy fighting against Assadist forces in Syria, has been condemned by a majority of the world for brutal tactics that often include filming beheadings and crucifixions and sharing the footage online.

-Here’s what you should know about this trendsetting terrorist.
+Here’s what you need to know about him:

 1. He’s an Educated Middle Class Guy From Cairo

 Yaken, profiled in the video above from The New York Times, is a young bilingual middle-class man from Cairo, Egypt.
 Al Arabiya describes his life before joining ISIS as “cosmopolitan,” as he went to high school at the French school Lycee la Liberte, where he graduated in 2009.
 After that, he attended Ain Shams University, where he completed a law degree in 2013.